A Great Kitchen Gadget: The Apple Peeler and Corer

 - 1 sheet puff pastry, ready made to save time

-- 1 tsp cinnamon, cut into little cubes
+- 1 teaspoon cinnamon, cut into little cubes

-- 1 tbsp butter, cut into little cubes
+- 1 tablespoon butter, cut into little cubes

 - 1/2 cup icing sugar